 Cardiovascular exercise is an important part of any training program.
 After all, your heart is the most important muscle you have!
 When it stops, so do you – permanently.
-Cardio not only helps your heart stay healthy, it’s a calorie burner and a mood enhancer.
+Cardio not only helps your heart stay healthy, but it’s also a calorie burner and a mood enhancer.
 Who doesn’t enjoy the feeling of endorphins flowing through their veins after a cardio session!
 However, certain habits can reduce the benefits you get from aerobic exercise.
 How many of these cardio mistakes do you make?

 Have you ever seen someone at a gym reading a book as they pedal on a reclining bike or a chatty individual talking on their phone as they walk on a treadmill?
 Some gyms have screens on the walls so gym-goers can watch television while they exercise.
 But, is this really a good idea?
 Studies show that multitasking doesn’t make us healthier or more productive and it causes excess stress.
 When you’re doing cardio, focus on your movements, especially your breathing as well as how hard you’re working so you can adjust your efforts accordingly.